BanterBoy/BanterBoy.github.io/_posts/2020-05-30-Container-refurb-v6.0.md

 The last thing I have yet to finish is tidying up and sorting through all the newfound toys that have been hidden away in boxes for a long time.
 Plenty of "Oh, I forgot I owned one of those moments" have taken place.
 One of the toys I have dug out of the past has been installed already.
 A solar panel 🌞 on the roof, connected to a car 🚘 battery, charge controller 🚥 to recharge the battery and an inverter - providing me with free power should I need to plug in a power tool ⚡ and also run some lights 💡 at the back of the container.

-I now have what will defintely serve as a home office should the need arise, hopefully not in the too distant future 🤷‍♂️
+I now have what will defintely be more comfortable to use as a home/office should the need arise, hopefully not in the too distant future 🤷‍♂️

+I now have much more space to move around with the new design and plenty of worksurface in order to continue being a geek.

+On with the next project while I continue the hunt for a new work challenge.

 ---
 ##### 1️⃣ - A purchase which like many thinks I can thank my partners father for suggesting.
 I also own a number of powertools due to similar suggestions.